Claims

 All claim comparisons are case-sensitive.

 The claims process starts in the authentication method when a user authenticates.
-There it is possible to do claim transforms and configure which claims have to be carried forward to the next step.
+There it is possible to do claim transforms and claim tasks and configure which claims have to be carried forward to the next step.
 Then the claims process continues in the application registration where it is also possible do claim transforms and configure which claims have to be issued to the application / API.

 In a Client Credentials Grant scenario, the claims process is only done in the application registration.
 The same goes for the claim transforms and the configuration of which claims have to be issued to the application / API.